jamyan/tg_guess_the_number_bot/README.md

 Telegram bot playing "Guess the number" game.

-Bot thinks of a number from one to a hundred.
+Bot thinks of a number from one to the number you choose.
 You can try to guess it.
 Bot informs if the number is less or more than the hidden one.

 ### Requrements
 Python **3.7+**